sudorandom/kmcd.dev/content/posts/2026/benchmarking-protojsonx/index.md

 ### Takeaways: Unmarshaling

 Unmarshaling is where the Generated Plugin Mode shows its real strength.
 If you’ve ever looked at Go’s standard `protojson` decoder, it spends a massive amount of time matching string keys against descriptors, allocating intermediate maps, and resolving types at runtime.
-Bypassing all of that by compiling direct field assignments in the generator yields a massive speedup—yielding 5.2x to 6.6x faster throughput on static payloads.
-It also clears up heap churn; unmarshaling the Large payload drops from over 5,700 allocations down to just 1,407.
+Bypassing all of that by compiling direct field assignments in the generator yields a massive speedup, with 5.2x to 6.6x faster throughput on static payloads.
+It also reduces heap churn substantially; unmarshaling the Large payload drops from over 5,700 allocations down to just 1,407.

-Generalizing the results, this approach successfully demonstrates that ProtoJSON unmarshaling can be significantly faster than standard library JSON and `encoding/json/v2`, while performing within striking distance of standard binary Protobuf (`proto.Unmarshal`).
+Generalizing the results, the Generated Plugin Mode demonstrates that ProtoJSON unmarshaling can be significantly faster than standard library JSON and `encoding/json/v2`, while performing within striking distance of standard binary Protobuf (`proto.Unmarshal`).

 That said, unmarshaling still has a wider performance gap relative to binary Protobuf than marshaling does.
 This is a fundamental constraint of the JSON format itself.
-A binary decoder can skip fields using length prefixes and parse integer types near-instantly.
+A binary decoder can skip fields using length prefixes and parse integer types with very little overhead.
 A JSON decoder, by contrast, is forced to parse string layouts, handle token boundaries, and instantiate nested objects and map fields on the fly.
-But even with these structural constraints, the reflection-free generated code narrows the gap significantly, turning what used to be a massive bottleneck into a minor, predictable cost.
+But even with these structural constraints, the reflection-free generated code narrows the gap significantly, turning what used to be a massive bottleneck into a much smaller and more predictable cost.

 ---